 May I ask you something?
 When you read the “Great, I’m awake” line, did the voice in your head sound happy or sarcastic?
-Because if it sounded sarcastic, you’re one of the few “us” to whom waking up and getting out of bed mean two separate things.
+Because if it sounded sarcastic, you’re one of the few “us” to whom waking up and getting out of bed means two separate things.

-The reason I’m writing this blog is because there was a low point in my life when the thought of getting out of bed felt like such a bad idea.
+The reason I’m writing this blog is that there was a low point in my life when the thought of getting out of bed felt like such a bad idea.
 If I may, I’d like to share that experience with you.

 It all started a month back.
-Work at Biruwa Advisors was slow to say the least (I work as a Management Consultant here and our work is almost entirely project-based).
+Work at Biruwa Advisors was slow, to say the least (I work as a Management Consultant here and our work is almost entirely project-based).
 The macro factors of the country had caused businesses across Nepal to go into ‘survival mode’.
 Or in other words, ‘focus on operations and cut consulting’ mode.
 Needless to say, we weren’t getting revenue-generating projects.